zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/array-filtering-operators.md

 ## Available ARRAY Operators{#available-array-operators}

-The ARRAY operators allow for fine-grained querying of array fields in Milvus.
+The ARRAY operators allow for fine-grained querying of array fields in Zilliz Cloud clusters.
 These operators are:

 - `ARRAY_CONTAINS(identifier, expr)`: checks if a specific element exists in an array field.